The SAML Integration is designed such that it can be implemented gradually, with no disruption to existing users.

 - Sign back in with SAML SSO.

-This is only required for new users who have not used Automation Cloud before and therefore did not have a local account set up for them in Automation Cloud when the integration was enabled.
+This is only required for new users who have not used Orchestrator before and therefore did not have a local account set up for them in Orchestrator when the integration was enabled.

-You can add new users to Automation Cloud groups by their email address (as used in the external IdP).
-Once a user has been assigned to a group or they have signed in, they will be available through search for role assignment across all Automation Cloud services.
+You can add new users to Orchestrator groups by their email address (as used in the external IdP).
+Once a user has been assigned to a group or they have signed in, they will be available through search for role assignment across all Orchestrator services.

 After all users have transitioned to SAML SSO and new users are set up, we recommend that you remove all local user accounts that are not administrator accounts.
 This ensures that users can no longer sign in with their local account credentials and they have to sign in with SAML SSO.

-In case of problems with the SAML integration (such as updating an expired certificate), or if you want to switch to a different authentication setting, a local user account with the organization administrator role is recommended.
+In case of problems with the SAML integration (such as updating an expired certificate), or if you want to switch to a different authentication option, a local user account with the administrator role is recommended.

 If you are getting the error